Sport. Health. Nutrition. Gym. For style

 negotiable

-When ordering stone processing in our company, you receive not only an exquisite and high-quality product, but also services for its installation and advice from care specialists.
+By ordering stone processing from our company, you receive not only an exquisite and high-quality product, but also installation services and advice from care specialists.

 The oldest and especially popular in modern construction is natural stone.
-The demand for this material is due to strength and durability, but it must be remembered that almost all rocks have the ability to absorb liquids.
-In the articles we talked about the methods of protection, cleaning and processing of stone surfaces.
-But when using natural stone, you need to know what to look for when choosing a special tool, depending on what tasks it will perform.
+The demand for this material is due to its strength and durability, but it must be remembered that almost all rocks have the ability to absorb liquids.
+In the articles we talked about methods of protecting, cleaning and treating stone surfaces.
+But when using natural stone, you need to know what to look for when choosing a special product, depending on what tasks it will perform.

 All kinds of protective compounds are usually used in the following situations:

 • The stone is exposed to external factors.
-In this case, the material can be both inside the building and on the street.
-Chemicals, detergents, paint, water damage the coating very much.
+In this case, the material can be located both inside the building and outside.
+Chemicals, detergents, paint, and water greatly damage the coating.
 As a result, stains appear on the stone, which are quite difficult to remove.

-• Facing burnout occurs.
-Exterior finishes are most exposed to sunlight, losing their original color.
+• The lining burns out.
+Exterior decoration is most exposed to sunlight, losing its original color.

-• The stone is overgrown with moss, mold and fungi.
-If their appearance is not prevented, then over time the stone will gradually collapse.
+• The stone becomes overgrown with moss, mold and fungi.
+If you do not prevent their occurrence, then over time the stone will gradually collapse.

 • White spots appear on the surface.
 Efflorescence negatively affects not only the appearance of products, but also leads to damage to the structure of the material over time.